k-paxian/dart-json-mapper/README.md

     * *caseStyle* The most popular ways to combine words into a single string.
 Based on assumption: That all Dart class fields initially given as CaseStyle.Camel
     * *typeNameProperty* declares the necessity for annotated class and all it's subclasses to dump their own type name to the property named as this param value
-    * *enumValues* Provides a way to specify enum values, via Dart built in capability for all Enum instances. `Enum.values`
     * *valueDecorators* Provides an inline way to specify a static function which will return a Map of value decorators, to support type casting activities for Map<K, V>, and other generic Iterables<T> instead of global adapter approach
     * *ignoreNullMembers* If set to `true` Null class members will be excluded from serialization process
     * *processAnnotatedMembersOnly* If set to `true` Only annotated class members will be processed